 An electronic project can be virtually impossible to complete without a transistor, which actually forms the basic building block of electronics.

 Transistors are semiconductor devices having three terminals or leads.
-An exceptionally tiny amount of current or voltage on one of the leads allows the control of a significantly larger amount of current passage across the other two leads.
+An exceptionally tiny amount of current or voltage on one of the leads allows the control of a significantly larger amount of current flow across the other two leads.

-This implies transistors are best suited to work as amplifiers and switching regulators.
+This implies that, transistors are best suited to work as amplifiers and switching regulators.
 You will find two primary groups of transistors: bipolar (BJT) and field-effect (FET).